 For multi-family homeschools and Private Schools, the school’s liaison will provide the parent/guardian with a copy of the Acknowledgement Letter.

 If your student has not been enrolled in a Delaware public school because you are new to the state or now entering kindergarten, you do not need to withdraw from public school.

 Re-enroll in a Public School [ Back to Top ]

 Be sure that the student(s) have been withdrawn from the nonpublic school.
 Log into EdAccess and re-print the Acknowledgement Letter found under Records which will now show that the student(s) have been withdrawn from the NPS.
-Take this document and an accurate portfolio, including tests, quizzes, assignments, report cards, etc. to the public school.
-An accurate portfolio will be helpful for re-enrollment in the public school, since it is the public school’s decision which grade level the student(s) is/are placed when re-enrolled.
+Take this document and any educational portfolio information, including tests, quizzes, assignments, report cards, etc. to the public school.
+While DDOE does not require an educational portfolio be maintained, we recommend keeping educational information relating to your nonpublic school as it will be helpful for re-enrollment in the public school.
+Please note, it is the public school’s decision which grade level the student(s) is/are placed when re-enrolled.
 You may wish to contact the public high school you intend to enroll your child(ren) to determine what it may require.

 Single Family Homeschools: